coq/coq/doc/sphinx/addendum/canonical-structures.rst

 The other utilities are used to ask |Coq| to solve a specific unification problem, that will in turn require the inference of some canonical structures.
-They are explained in mode details in :cite:`CSwcu`.
+They are explained in more details in :cite:`CSwcu`.

 We now have all we need to create a compact “packager” to declare instances of the ``LEQ`` class.